kaw2k/lunch-games/README.md

 ## Werewolf Options

 - Artifacts
-  - Cursed doesn't need to be played for it to be active
   - Werewolf doesn't need to be played for it to be active

 Game Rules - Time limit - Flip / No-Flip - Ghost